pH Levels of Rainwater: When & Why It’s Important

 Acidity in Rainwater

 Acidity levels in rainwater are critical indicators of both environmental health and the impact of anthropogenic emissions.
-By understanding the pH of rainwater, you can gain insights into the natural and man-made processes affecting our atmosphere and ecosystems.
+By understanding the pH of rainwater, you can gain insights into the natural processes affecting our atmosphere and ecosystems as well as how we can impact it as humans.

 Measuring the pH of Rainwater